julia-dizhak/frontend-interview/_posts/2018-01-05-core-javascript.markdown

 ### What is DOM?
 What is data structure of DOM?
 __DOM__ (Document Object Model) is a programming interface for HTML and XML documents.
+The DOM connects web pages to scripts or programming languages.

 It represents the document as nodes and objects so that programs can change the document structure, style, and content.
 That way, programming languages can connect to the page.

 A Web page is a document.
 The DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.

-Data structure of DOM is _tree_ (hierarchical data structure).
+The DOM model represents a document with a logical _tree_ (hierarchical data structure).
 DOM is a powerful object model for changing the content tree of documents.
+Each branch of the tree ends in a node, and each node contains objects.
+DOM methods allow programmatic access to the tree; with them you can change the document's structure, style or content.
+Nodes can have event handlers attached to them.
+Once an event is triggered, the event handlers get executed.

 Many developers may think of HTML as something flat - a bunch of text with tags in the middle.
 However, it is something much more.
 Any HTML document is a tree structure.